alpianon/pandoc-inline-headers/README.md

+# WORK IN PROGRESS!!!

+inline-headers.lua is ready to be tested, crossref-ordered-list.lua has yet to be written!

+This readme needs to be updated, too.

 # pandoc-inline-headers

 Pandoc filter to render headers as inline headers in html, docx and odt conversion, while keeping header ids (and cross-references).